MarcelliMentore/rusty/integrations/dallE-image-generator/README.md

 To start using the DALL-E Image Generation AI Agent, follow these steps:

 1. **Environment Setup**:
-   - Ensure that the vitruvia environment is properly set up.
+   - Ensure that the cerebra environment is properly set up.
    - Set your `OPENAI_API_KEY` as an environment variable for secure access.

 2. **Agent Initialization**: